abitfinder/Sapphire-Hybrid-Boiler-v1/README.md

 ---

 ## ⚖️ Open Source Declaration
 This invention is released as **Open Source**.
-The inventor, **[ضع اسمك هنا]**, grants a royalty-free, global license to any individual or entity to use, modify, and manufacture this design.
+The inventor, **[mohamed salah farag abdelmoneim]**, grants a royalty-free, global license to any individual or entity to use, modify, and manufacture this design.

 > **Condition:** Any derivative works or improvements must remain open-source for the benefit of humanity, and proper attribution to the original inventor must be maintained.